 In 1874 he journeyed to South Africa and eventually became caught up in the Zulu War, which began in 1879.
-During his service in that war Burslem lost a leg at the Battle of iSandlwana and later had it replaced by one made of cork (and here is where his story starts to get interesting; it was later determined that Finney actually lost his leg in a gun carriage accident during the final months of the war.)
-While he may have been exposed as a humbug late in his life, it is a obvious that Burslem did have a noteworthy military career early on.
+During his service in that war Burslem lost a leg at the Battle of Isandlwana and later had it replaced by one made of cork (and here is where his story starts to get interesting; it was later determined that Finney actually lost his leg in a gun carriage accident during the final months of the war.)
+While he may have been exposed as a humbug late in his life, it is obvious that Burslem did have a noteworthy military career early on.

 After returning home to Great Britain Burslem began a career (if you can call it that) as a swindler and fraudster.
 A brief snippet of his criminal beginnings was chronicled in the New York Times in 1901 and is shown below.

 A Burslem campaign notice from the New York Times, 1896.

 In 1896 Burslem's apparently "sterling" reputation got him noticed by the Democratic Party in New York City, which subsequently nominated him for a seat in the state assembly.
 The above New York Times snippet for the assembly seat lists Burslem as a member of the ill-reputed Tammany Hall, and mentions him as an insurance agent.
 The results of the campaign (which Burslem lost) were posted in the New York Times a few days after the election.
 You'll notice that he placed a respectable second out of a field of six candidates, being defeated by Republican nominee Robert Mazet by over three-thousand votes.